top of page

 Stories and pictures

 Today I want to wrap up the story of Julio.
-If you have been following along, you know that 6 days ago I met Julio, one of the TransAm racers.
+If you have been following along, you know that 6 days ago, I met Julio, one of the TransAm racers.
 Most of these racers are trying to ride 125-150 miles (or more) per day.
-The race is eastbound, but because they ride so far each day I usually see them one or two days at most.
+The race is eastbound, but because they ride so far each day, I usually see them one or two days at most.
 But when I met Julio, he was struggling and not able to put in the mileage he wanted each day.
-So we kept meeting—at convenience stores where we shared meals, and also at the Gateway Hotel.
+So we kept meeting at convenience stores where we shared meals, and also at the Gateway Hotel.
 Riding at our own paces, we didn’t ride together much, but we ate together and talked.
 I bet we met 15 times over those 6 days.

 I have one fun restaurant story to share.
 Hitting a bigger town opened up the opportunity for new cuisines (beyond burgers, pizza, or Mexican).
-I saw good reviews on Google and Yelp for Thai Express in Radford and it was close to my hotel.
-But when I got there, I saw that it was actually part of a gas station.
-I almost turned didn’t go in.
+I saw good reviews on Google and Yelp for Thai Express in Radford, and it was close to my hotel.
+But when I got there, I noticed that it was actually part of a gas station.
+I almost turned, but I didn’t go in.
 But it had almost 500 Google reviews and averaged 4.9 stars.
 So…

 While I am having a great time, I am anxious for the trip to be over.
 I miss my family, my friends, and my town.
 I hope the weather holds off and lets me ride the next three days.
 Rain is forecast for Saturday.
 If it is light rain, that may cool things off and be a blessing.
-I hope to reach the Atlantic Ocean Sunday or Monday.
+I hope to reach the Atlantic Ocean on Sunday or Monday.

 9 Comments